Credit: @kb.hikes on Instagram

 Have Fun Along the Hudson River in Manhattan (New York City)

 Credit: @usa.fotos on Instagram

 Discover and explore a legendary aircraft carrier at the Intrepid Sea, Air & Space Museum, featuring the space shuttle Enterprise, the world’s fastest jets, and a guided missile submarine at this amazing waterfront museum on New York City’s West Side.
 Onboard the carrier, families can interact with history through hands-on exploration, stories of heroism, and firsthand accounts of the people who were there.
-While you’re on the West Side’s waterfront area, be one of the first to visit the city’s newest park, Little Island, which enchants visitors of all ages with its unique design, programmatic offerings, and pathways leading to outlooks with extraordinary cityscape views high above the water.
+While you’re on the West Side’s waterfront area, visit Little Island, opened in 2021, which enchants visitors of all ages with its unique design, programmatic offerings, and pathways leading to outlooks with extraordinary cityscape views high above the water.
 Another good way to get above it all is at the High Line, a public park built on a historic freight rail line elevated above the streets on the West Side.
 Feeling sporty?
 The West Side’s Chelsea Piers Sports & Entertainment Complex, a 28-acre sports village with plenty of excitement for the whole family, features the Golf Club, Manhattan’s only year-round outdoor driving range; two indoor ice rinks; batting cages; and much more.
-Satisfy your appetites with a memorable culinary and cultural experience at City Winery NY, a unique stop combining a fully functioning winery with intimate concerts, food and wine classes, and fine dining.
+Satisfy your appetites with a memorable culinary and cultural experience at City Winery, a unique stop combining a fully functioning winery with intimate concerts, food and wine classes, and fine dining.